-Pumpkin beers, which surprisingly can be made with or without actual pumpkin as an ingredient, are often added to a brewery’s menu during the fall months.
+Pumpkin beer, which surprisingly can be made with or without actual pumpkin, are often added to a brewery’s menu during the fall months.
 This style relies heavily on the seasonal flavors and aromas of nutmeg, cinnamon, clove and allspice.

 To find the latest and greatest of the pumpkin beers available this fall, we asked Brewers Association member breweries to share their pumpkin lineups.
 Here’s what they shared with us.

 Rumpkin Pumpkin Ale | Avery Brewing Co.

 Rumpkin is brewed with pumpkin and spices and aged in Gosling’s Old Rum barrels.
 We wondered what would happen if a monstrous pumpkin ale, plump and full of spicy gourdiness, was aged in fine, fresh rum barrels to add suggestions of delicate oak and candied molasses—Rumpkin is what happens!

 Availability – limited release to CO, CA, TX, VA, GA, MO, MA